odahu/odahu-docs/source/int_airflow.rst

 In this file, we create four dags:

-- DAG on line 190 extract and transform data, create legion connection and run :term:`Train`
+- DAG on line 190 extract and transform data, create Odahu-flow connection and run :term:`Train`
 - DAG on line 191 sequentially run phases :term:`Train`, :term:`Package`, :term:`Deploy`
 - DAG on line 192 wait for model deploy and then extract schema of model predict API
 - DAG on line 193 wait for model deploy and then invoke model prediction API